thrust::transform#

 This version of

-applies a binary function to each pair of elements from two input sequences and stores the result in the corresponding position in an output sequence.Specifically, for each iterator
+transformapplies a binary function to each pair of elements from two input sequences and stores the result in the corresponding position in an output sequence.Specifically, for each iterator

-) ).
+iin the range [first1,last1) andj = first + (i - first1)in the range [first2,last2) the operationop(*i,*j)is performed and the result is assigned to*o, whereois the corresponding output iterator in the range [result,result+ (last-first) ).
 The input and output sequences may coincide, resulting in an in-place transformation.The following code snippet demonstrates how to use

-#include <thrust/transform.h> #include <thrust/functional.h> int input1[6] = {-5, 0, 2, 3, 2, 4}; int input2[6] = { 3, 6, -2, 1, 2, 3}; int output[6]; ::cuda::std::plus<int> op; thrust::transform(input1, input1 + 6, input2, output, op); // output is now {-2, 6, 0, 4, 4, 7};
+transform#include <thrust/transform.h> #include <thrust/functional.h> int input1[6] = {-5, 0, 2, 3, 2, 4}; int input2[6] = { 3, 6, -2, 1, 2, 3}; int output[6]; ::cuda::std::plus<int> op; thrust::transform(input1, input1 + 6, input2, output, op); // output is now {-2, 6, 0, 4, 4, 7};

 \verbatim embed:rst Some backends of transform may take advantage knowing if the transformation operation supports :ref:

-copyable arguments <address-stability>
+copyable arguments <address-stability>. \endverbatim- Parameters:

 first1 – The beginning of the first input sequence.